rootstrap/blog/content/How to use Lottie Animations on SwiftUI.md

 ## Tons of animations

-Usually this animations are privided by a designer, but if you wanna dive into tons of animations that are already there for you to use and most of them are free, you can visit [LottieFiles](https://lottiefiles.com), create an account and start using pretty cool animations.
-And, if you feel like this a nice oportunity to contribute with that huge comunity of designers, you can also buy some animations to support them.
+Usually, these animations are provided by a designer, but if you wanna dive into tons of animations that are already there for you to use and most of them are free, you can visit [LottieFiles](https://lottiefiles.com), create an account and start using pretty cool animations.
+And, if you feel like this a nice opportunity to contribute with that huge community of designers, you can also buy some animations to support them.